linode/manager/docs/development-guide/15-api-events.md

 ## Displaying Events in snackbars

-We can leverage the Event Message factories in order to display events in popup notifications (aka snackbars) when a given action gets triggered via APIv4.
+We can leverage the Event Message factories in order to display events in snackbars/toasts when a given action gets triggered via APIv4.

 ```Typescript
 const { enqueueSnackbar } = useSnackbar();